 Terry Jackson is a native of Shreveport, La.
 She is grateful to be the owner of Legacy Dance Studio formerly known as Christian Dance Center, which is the largest African American owned dance studio in Shreveport.
 Giving back to the community has always been a necessity, therefore, Terry has been blessed with the opportunity to introduce ballet to over a thousand African American children in a 15 year time span.
 Though Terry grew up with a passion to learn dance, due to poverty, she did not have an opportunity to receive training as a child.
 Therefore, she works very hard to provide an affordable program that people of all socioeconomic backgrounds can enjoy.
 In 2009, Terry started Make A Difference Dance, Inc. which is a non-profit organization that has assisted many aspiring dancers to learn the art of ballet.

 Terry began dancing under the direction of Lucretia Roberson at Unique Dance Unlimited in 1996.
 In the summer of 1998, she auditioned for Inter City Row Modern Dance Company, directed by Luther Cox, Jr., and made the company as dancer in training and was soon promoted to principal dancer and soloist.
-She was trained in ballet/pointe, modern (Horton and Graham technique), jazz, tap, and West African.
+She is trained in ballet/pointe, modern (Horton and Graham technique), jazz, tap, and West African.
+Terry travels to dance conventions and have received training from some of the best choreographers in the industry including, Lane Napper, Mia Michaels, Dave Scott, Paula Abdul, Derrick Huff, Lacy Schwimmer, Gil Duldulao, and many more.
+Terry is a virtual student at Broadway Dance Center, New York.

 Terry has been blessed with the opportunity to share her talent with high school dance teams, praise dance ministries, dance conferences, workshops, summer dance camps, school enrichment programs, pageants, debutant balls, summer camps, daycare centers, and stage plays.
 In 2007, Terry was casted as a dancer in The Great Debaters, directed by Danzel Washington, choreographer, Dianne Maroney-Grigsby.
 Terry is currently the choreographer for the Theatre of Performing Arts “Yazzy” Summer Arts Program.
 She is also the artistic director for Make A Difference Dance Company (MADD).
 Terry exercises on a regular basis and attends teacher classes at dance conventions and workshops to maintain her own dance ability.
 She dances at church, community events, birthday parties, weddings, and for her Mardi Gras Krewe, Krewe of Harambee.

 Terry served six years in the U.S. States Air Force Reserves and was honorably discharged in 1998 to pursue her nursing career.
-Terry is a graduate of Northwestern State University with a Master’s degree in Nursing and is a certified Adult Gerontology Acute Care Nurse Practitioner.
+Terry is a graduate of Northwestern State University with a Doctoral degree in Nursing and is a certified Adult Gerontology Acute Care Nurse Practitioner.
 She is currently a nursing instructor at Northwestern State University, Shreveport.
+She is also on the Critical Care NP Team at WKN.
 Terry is the Shreveport Regional Arts Council 2004-2005 Dance Fellowship Award Winner, 2009 ATHENA Award Nominee, Greater Shreveport Chamber of Commerce Small Business of the Year in 2010.
 In 2010, she was also President of the Greater Shreveport Chamber of Commerce Minority Business Council Executive Board and later Secretary of the Business Development Council.
 Terry was awarded Very Important Volunteer by the Greater Shreveport Chamber of Commerce in 2011.
 She was the 2016-2017 Krewe of Harambee Queen.
 Terry is married to retired MSGT Ronald Jackson, and has a beautiful son, Isaiah.

 Mrs. Angela M. VanWright is the proud oldest sister and assistant of Terry Jackson, owner and founder of Christina Dance Center.
 Angela began her dance training under Lucretia Roberson of Unique Dance Unlimited.
 After the closing of Unique Dance Unlimited, Angela auditioned and was accepted as a formal principle dancer with Inter City Row Modern Dance Company, under the direction of Luther Cox, Jr., Artistic Director.
 Angela took extensive dance class and training in Ballet, Modern, Jazz and West African.
 Because of Luther’s strict teaching and discipline, Angela is now able to teach others the art and technique of dance.
 Angela has been dancing for over 20 years and loves teaching dance technique to children of all ages.
 Angela has also taught at the Annual Black Dancers and Choreographers Workshop.
 She has ministered in dance on the televised Bobby Jones Gospel Industry Retreat in Fort Lauderdale, Florida and was part of the retreat company called “Genesis.”
 Angela performed as a principle dance in the production of “The Wiz” with Mahogany Ensemble Theatre, under the direction of Angelique Feaster.
 Angela is looking forward to performing in more theatre productions.
 She also had the awesome opportunity to perform in dance with gospel recording artist, “Forever Jones” during their live concert debut – “Musical Revival.”